-- The processing or the original purpose for which the consent was obtained evolve, and the consent no longer fulfils the GDPR requirements.
+- The processing or the original purpose, for which you obtained consent, evolve.
+Hence, the consent no longer fulfills the GDPR requirements.
 In this case, you should obtain fresh consent.

 - If the data subject withdraws the consent, you should stop the data processing based on it.
 It does not affect the lawfulness of the processing before the withdrawal.

-- Parental consent should be refreshed more regularly as the children will reach the age at which they can consent themselves.
+- Refreshed Parental consent regularly as the children will reach the age at which they can consent themselves.

 What is cookie consent in GDPR?

 If you are a website owner, you know the value of cookies.
 They help monitor your website’s function and helps in better user experience.
 However, the visitors may find some of these cookies unnecessary or annoying, especially those placed by the third-party or used for advertisements.
 It sure does raise concerns when someone is monitoring and tracking your online activity.
-With the implementation of GDPR and ePrivacy Directive (the EU Cookie Law), it has become important to get explicit consent, and it should be requested before using the cookies.
+With the implementation of GDPR and ePrivacy Directive (the EU Cookie Law), it has become essential to get explicit, prior consent before using the cookies.
 Some websites used to assume consent from the user’s inactivity or silence to the cookie notifications.
 It is implied consent and may not be considered valid under the laws except in specific circumstances.
 Cookie banners should, therefore, clearly state the consent request and abide by all the GDPR requirements.
 Read more about cookie consent under GDPR and how to create GDPR compliant cookie banners.

-What happens when you fail to get a valid consent?
+What happens when you fail to get a valid GDPR consent?

 Read more on GDPR fines here.